HyacinthBots/LilyBot/docs/commands.md

 	* `author` - The author of the messages to clear - Optional User

 ---
-### Command name: `config moderation`
-**Description**: Configure Lily's moderation system

-**Required Member Permissions**: Manage Server

-* **Arguments**:
-	* `enable-moderation` - Whether to enable the moderation system - Boolean
-	* `moderator-role` - The role of your moderators, used for pinging in message logs. - Optional Role
-	* `action-log` - The channel used to store moderator actions. - Optional Channel
-	* `quick-timeout-length` - The length of timeouts to use for quick timeouts - Coalescing Optional Duration
-	* `warn-auto-punishments` - Whether to automatically punish users for reach a certain threshold on warns - Optional Boolean
-	* `log-publicly` - Whether to log moderation publicly or not. - Optional Boolean
-	* `ban-dm-message` - A custom message to send to users when they are banned. - Optional String

----
 ### Command name: `config logging`
 **Description**: Configure Lily's logging system